mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

   theorem-equivalence2-simple equiv r≈s ¬s≈t r≈t
     = ¬s≈t ((IsEquivalence2.trans equiv) ((IsEquivalence2.symm equiv) r≈s) r≈t)

-This is much simpler, and much more readable, than our earlier theorem.
+This is less error prone than our earlier theorem, because we no longer rely on the particular ordering of the constructor arguments: we no longer rely on pattern matching.
-The syntax for field access are still somewhat annoying.
+The syntax for field access is still somewhat verbose.
 Agda provides us with another trick to simplify this: for every instance of a record, ``<RecordType> <instance>`` corresponds to a module which provides direct access